Google Search

 Around South Florida at the Turn of the Unix Era

-South Florida is a place of great natural beauty.
+But that paradise is also fragile.
 The basic problem is that it is a victim of its own success; too many people agree with this, so they move there.
 The result has been development that has exceeded the ability of the region’s natural resources to support it properly.
-It has also destroyed some of that beauty–even that which is a product of the development!

 A nautical chart from 1966 showing the same area.

 No high speed chases here: Old Port Cove, the large marina and condominium facility north of West Palm Beach, employs the use of a Ford Pinto to patrol the premises, as shown in this 1974 photo.
 With its 1.6 and 2.0 litre engines, the Pinto wasn’t very speedy to start with, but with its particularly explosive rear gas tank, it was a gamble to ride in.
-(For another Pinto photo, click here.)
+(For another Pinto photo in South Florida, click here.)

 Above and below: a view of South Florida’s vegetation from a golf course, in this case the Ocean Reef course on Key Largo, in 1970.
 Note how brown the fairways are.
 South Florida usually averages about 55″ of rain a year, but the late 1960′s and early 1970′s represented a time of drought.
 The Everglades burned, and people started thinking about what was really happening to the region.